danielsantander/cyberdev/kali-linux/docs/07_add_remove_software.md

 ## Searching for package

-Before downloading a software packate, check whether the package is available from the repository.
+Before downloading a software package, check whether the package is available from the repository.
 ```shell
 $ apt-cache search <keyword>
 ```